 - the liabilities of your business

-You will need to ensure you have systems in place to cope with these obligations.
+You'll need to have systems in place to fulfil these obligations.

 When you become directly authorised, you'll also get a different Firm Reference Number (FRN).